Haysto Logo

 You might also consider a JBSP if you haven’t built up a credit history, or have a bad credit score.
 You can work on building your score once your mortgage is approved, and you’ll be in an easier position when it comes to remortgaging if you’ve kept up with your repayments.

 JBSPs are bespoke mortgages that require carefully crafted applications, and only certain lenders offer them.
-If you’re thinking of taking out a JBSP, it’s best to speak to an expert mortgage broker.
-That’s where we come in!
-Make a quick enquiry to find out your options.
+If you’re thinking of taking out a JBSP mortgage, it’s best to speak to an expert mortgage broker first.

 What’s the difference between a Joint Borrower Sole Proprietor mortgage and a joint mortgage?